spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/merchandising-setup/product-merchandising/file-details-product-discontinued.csv.md

 ---
 title: File details- product_discontinued.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-product-discontinuedcsv
+originalArticleId: 141cd600-707d-4c78-a009-feec3b900725
 redirect_from:
   - /v5/docs/file-details-product-discontinuedcsv
   - /v5/docs/en/file-details-product-discontinuedcsv
 ---

-This article contains content of the **product_discontinued.csv** file to configure [Discontinued Product](https://documentation.spryker.com/docs/en/discontinued-products) information on your Spryker Demo Shop.
+This article contains content of the **product_discontinued.csv** file to configure [Discontinued Product](/docs/scos/dev/features/202005.0/product-information-management/discontinued-products/discontinued-products.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: